halbgut/meteor-altboiler/README.md

 The configured object is used inside the `connectHandlers.use` call.
 You might need to use this to circumvent altboiler when serving static HTML.
 Normally this isn't necessary, because the `connectHandlers.use` call is deferred using `setTimeout`.
 But there could be cases where you too want to make sure you `connectHandlers.use` call is made last.

+#### content - *String*
+The string defined here will be rendered into the server static HTML.
+It's different from action is that it isn't removed from the page when the meteor-core is loaded.

 ### altboiler.Boilerplate([config])

 **config** - `Object`: An object holding configuration options.
 If this is not defined `altboiler.configuration` will be used.
 [Check the **configuration-section** for more info](#configuration)